Layers of Security Counter Security Defects

 Layered security enforces the notion that no single point in a computer environment can be entirely secure.
 As a result, it seeks to deploy multiple layers of protection.
 The more layers a cybercriminal must penetrate, the more complicated their task.

 It’s a relatively simple effort for a hacker to access via a single layer.
-But with layered security, they must penetrate arguably hundreds of layers.
+But with layers of security, they must penetrate arguably hundreds of layers.
 And even the best hackers generally fail when confronted by those additional layers.

 The Objective of Layered Security